Personalized Support for Your Educational Journey

 Adam Samuelson, MS

 - School of Business

 - Education: North Central College, MS in Business Administration; Northern Illinois University, BS in Marketing; Waubonsee Community College, AS in Business

 Since 2009, Assistant Professor Samuelson has been working with Rasmussen University to improve teaching innovation, learning outcomes and comprehensive student support.
 He is one of the leaders in Rasmussen University’s Empowered Learning™ competency-based education (CBE), a modality that helps students balance work and college life.
 In 2017 and 2018, he presented at the CBExchange conference to help maintain Rasmussen University’s quality standards and faculty engagement with CBE.
 He is scheduled to attend again in 2019.

 Rikkisha Gilmore-Byrd, PhD

 - School of Health Sciences

-- Education: Capella University, pursuing her Doctorate, M.S. in Human Services; Clark Atlanta University, B.S. in Community Health and Preventive Medicine; Purdue University Global, M.P.H.
+- Education: Capella University, MS in Human Services, PhD; Clark Atlanta University, BS in Community Health and Preventive Medicine; Purdue University Global, MPH

 Ms. Gilmore-Byrd is passionate about improving the overall health and human services offered to those who are most susceptible to disparities.
 She also serves Brevard County, FL, as a Guardian Ad Litem and Certified Mediator.
 In addition to her faculty work and dedicated volunteering, she has served on Rasmussen University’s Diversity and Inclusion Committee and conducts all the Cultural and Diversity trainings for incoming Guardian Ad Litems in the county.